dganbold/deep_reinforcement_learning/NeuralQLearning/README.md

 - [Deep Quality-Value (DQV) Learning](https://arxiv.org/abs/1810.00368)

 ## Background
-Neural Q-learning use neural networks as function approximators for the action-value function Q. The architecture used here specifically takes observed states from the OpenAI gym simulator or Unity environment as input and passes these states through Multilayer perceptron(MLP or Artificial Neural Network - ANN) and produces a vector of action values (Q-value for each action).
+Neural Q-learning use neural networks as function approximators for the action-value function Q. The architecture used here specifically takes observed states from the OpenAI gym simulator or Unity environment as input and passes these states through Multilayer perceptron(MLP or Artificial Neural Network - ANN) and produces a vector of action values (Q value for each action).

 <p align="center">
     <img src="Content/q_network.png" height="300px">